Disclosure: this post was written in collaboration with Amara but all views and opinions are my own.

 Feathers in a giant glass bauble?
 What could be more gloriously elegant than that?
 I also love the set of three white and gold heart-shaped decorations with ‘Love’ ‘Peace’ and ‘Noel’ written on them.
 I think they inject a bit of classic in amongst the elegant.

 And for a little bit of Christmas chic, I added these lettered baubles, one for each of my children.
-Made from glass with a gold top and chord, the dark green tree provides the perfect back drop.
+Made from glass with a gold chord, the dark green tree provides the perfect back drop.

 If I’ve not yet convinced you that November is permissible, then have a read of this article that I came across in the Independent yesterday – people who put up their Christmas decorations early are happier.
 Now go forth and decorate!